Processing math: 100%

 StablyPermutationMCheckMat(G,L1,L2,P)

-returns the same as StablyPermutationFCheckMat(G,L1,L2,P) but with respect to $M_G$ instead of $F$.
+returns the same as StablyPermutationFCheckMat(G,L1,L2,P) but with respect to MG instead of F.

 StablyPermutationFCheckGen